- Appendix 1: Walmart Reference Lists of Priority Chemicals (as of September 27, 2017)

 - Only apply to private brands, and authorizes Walmart/Sam’s Club to publish a product’s publicly disclosed ingredient list online.

-Suppliers are asked to grant permissions at no additional cost.
+Suppliers are encouraged to grant permissions at no additional cost.

 This represents a change in the process but does not represent a change in policy and is business as usual per the existing Walmart programs.